 I’ve performed approximately 50,000 piercings since beginning my career as a professional in the 1980s, when I managed Gauntlet, the first piercing specialty studio in the United States.
 I’m the author of The Piercing Bible: The Definitive Guide to Safe Body Piercing, the first comprehensive, mainstream reference book on the subject.

 My love for body art is still going strong!
-I live in the Yucatan in Mexico and normally travel to pierce by appointment on tours around the US.
-I work only in quality studios that meet the requirements of the Association of Professional Piercers.
+I've lived in the Yucatan in Mexico since 2006.
+For over a dozen years, I traveled and pierced by appointment on tours all around the US, working in quality studios meeting the requirements of the Association of Professional Piercers.
 I am a proud Business Member at Large of the Association.

 Affiliations / Contributions